andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 * Google OAuth
 * Shibboleth

-RBAC is an important part in managing a Kubernets estate.
+RBAC is an important part in managing a Kubernetes estate.
 I will cover RBAC in Rancher in more depth in another blog post.

 ## Outro

-My experiences with Rancher has been very positive, I would say way over the expectations I had before I started writing this post.
+My experience with Rancher has been very positive, I would say way over the expectations I had before I started writing this post.
 It (Rancher) just feels like a well thought through product, solid and complete.
 It brings a lot of built-in features and tested applications, but its not limiting me to do things differently nor add my own "custom" things to it.
-Delivering a product with so many features out-of-the-box, without putting to many limitations on what I can do "outside-the-box" is not an easy achievement, but Rancher gives me the feeling they have acheived it.
+Delivering a product with so many features out-of-the-box, without setting to many limitations on what I can do "outside-the-box" is not an easy achievement, but Rancher gives me the feeling they have acheived it.
 I feel like whatever feature I wanted, Rancher had it, at the same time many features I even haven't thought of, Rancher had it.

 A very powerful Kubernetes management platform.
 Its open-source and available.